Last summer we introduced a new feature in U-Render that revolutionized your approach to physically based material: Real-time Subsurface Scattering.

 Realistic look in all the styles you need

 U-RENDER Subsurface Scattering works in real-time, fully integrated with Cinema 4D.
 The big advantage of this feature is now clear, but if you combine it with real-time technology, its potential increases.

 When you think of a realistic look, you may confuse it with a realistic style.
 Well, also abstract scenes can have a realistic touch with Subsurface Scattering.

-If you look at the abstract scene example we chose, you can notice very good how the light is transported, absorbed, scattered and colored through the object.
+If you look at the abstract scene example we chose, you can notice very good how the object transported, absorbed, scattered and colored the light.